Star Wars Trilogy: Apprentice of the Force

-Star Wars Trilogy: Apprentice of the Force is an action-platformer video game for Nintendo's Game Boy Advance that follows Luke Skywalker through the Star Wars original trilogy.
-It was released September 22, 2004, and was developed and published by Ubisoft.
+Star Wars Trilogy: Apprentice of the Force is an action-platform game developed and published by Ubisoft.
+Released in September 2004 for Game Boy Advance, the game follows Luke Skywalker through the Star Wars original trilogy.

 Gameplay

 Much of Apprentice of the Force's gameplay takes place in a side-scrolling, platforming based environment.
 As Luke Skywalker, the player originally only has access to basic jumps and blaster-based combat, but as Luke learns more of the Force and the way of the Jedi, he gains the ability to wield a lightsaber to fight in melee combat, and deflect projectiles.
 In addition to the basic platforming, there are also minor puzzles to solve to progress.
 Occasionally, Luke will have to protect an NPC, such as R2-D2 or Princess Leia to progress.
 There are also still several stages where Luke takes control of a ship in vehicle based combat where he must avoid oncoming obstacles whilst defeating foes.

 There are also several boss fights throughout the game, such as against Boba Fett or Darth Vader.

-The gameplay has been compared to the Game Boy Advance version of Prince of Persia: The Sands of Time in that the same side-scrolling engine is used, and that the player can slow down time temporarily.
-A player who beats the game is given the option of replaying most of the ship and boss levels.
+The gameplay has been compared to the Game Boy Advance version of Prince of Persia: The Sands of Time in that the same side-scrolling engine is used, and that the player can slow down time temporarily with "Force Blitz".
+A player who beats the game is given the option of replaying most of the ship and boss levels, as well as playing a arcade survival arena mode where they must defeat as many enemies as possible before being defeated themselves.